How to Switch Car Insurance Companies: Step-by-Step Guide

 Handling Open Claims During a Switch

 Yes, you can switch insurers while a claim is in progress.
 Your original insurer remains responsible for that claim — the new insurer does not inherit it.
 You must continue cooperating with the old insurer until the claim is resolved.
-Disclose the open claim to your new insurer during the application process.
-Learn more about how to file and manage a car insurance claim if you have one in progress.
+Disclose any open claim to your new insurer during the application process.

 Compare Car Insurance Rates in Ohio